exhq/shitty-png-to-svg/README.md

 i know, very useful
 how to use:
 in a folder, put an empty html file called "output.html", put your png image and rename it to "input.png". run the py file, it should print "done" when its done, duh
-### warning: in my experience, pictures bigger than 200pixel cause lag on your broser when its trying to render it. do that at your own risk. im not responsible if your shit catches on fire
+### warning: in my experience, pictures bigger than 200pixels cause lag on your browser when its trying to render it. do that at your own risk. im not responsible if your shit catches on fire